Cyberian-Dev/entitykb/docs/index.md

 ## Overview

-EntityKB is a toolkit for quickly creating knowledge bases (a.k.a. knowledge graphs) using the Python programming language.
+EntityKB is a toolkit for creating knowledge bases (i.e. knowledge graphs) using the Python programming language.

-EntityKB is a programmatic framework for algorithmic text mining techniques, not a machine-learning based NLP solution.
-However, it can be used for scenarios where ML approaches are not (currently) appropriate/tenable.

 ### Use Cases

-EntityKB could provide useful capabilities for a wide variety of use cases but below are some potential examples:
+EntityKB could provide useful capabilities for a wide variety of use cases.
+Below are some examples:

 * **Entity Extraction**: Identify entities in text using keyword and grammar-based pattern matching.